 If you read and pray through this book that is rooted in biblical principles—you will become a humble, soft, but strong woman with a prayerful warrior heart for your marriage and your husband.

 I’ll touch a little more on prayer and how to improve your marriage in the another post, too.

-Another book that helped me to better understand the concept of being soft and strong is, Strong Women Soft Hearts by Paula Rhinehart.
+Another how to be a better wife book that helped me to better understand the concept of being soft and strong is, Strong Women Soft Hearts by Paula Rhinehart.
 This book really helped me to see how this even goes beyond marriage.